dhchain/dhc/README.md

  1. Nodes on 00 partition collect transactions and exchange hashes with nodes on 01 partition, creating hash 0
  2. Nodes on 10 partition collect transactions and exchange hashes with nodes on 11 partition, creating hash 1
- 3. Nodes on 00, 01 partitions send hash 0 to nodes 10, 11
+ 3. Nodes on 00, 01 partitions (combined partition 0) send hash 0 to nodes 10, 11
- 4. Nodes on 10, 11 partitions send hash 1 to nodes 00, 01
+ 4. Nodes on 10, 11 partitions (combined partition 1) send hash 1 to nodes 00, 01
  5. All nodes combine hashes 0 and 1 and start mining

 ```mermaid